AviationAffinity/Template-Site-Test/index.md

 ---
-title: I did the thing.
+Welcome: I did the thing.
 ---

 See?